Contact the Short-Term Rental Office

 - Prospectively limits the number of short-term rental permits to one per natural person for residentially zoned properties;

-- A natural person is defined as "an individual human being, as opposed to an organization of any form or a business entity".
-While the short-term rental permit must be issued to a natural person, the property itself does not need to be owned by a natural person.
+- A natural person is defined as "an individual human being, as opposed to an organization of any form or a business entity."
+While the short-term rental permit must be issued to a natural person, the property does not need to be owned by a natural person.

 - Permits cannot be transferred with the sale of a property or to another person.
-Permits may be transferred to a spouse of domestic partner upon the death of the permit holder, but only if the surviving spouse or domestic partner does not already hold a permit.
+Permits may be transferred to a spouse or a domestic partner upon the death of the permit holder, but only if the surviving spouse or domestic partner does not already hold a permit.

 - Prospectively limits the proximity of short-term rental units for residentially zoned properties;

-- Non-residentially zoned: No more than 12 registrations will be issued for a single multi-unit dwelling.
+- Non-residentially zoned: No more than 12 registrations will be issued for a single multi-unit dwelling structure.

 - Requires a local operator for short-term rental units;